 To celebrate birthdays in the Toddler classroom, parents of the birthday child are invited to come inside the classroom at 9:00 to share a brief “life story” of their child with the class.
 Photographs displayed on a poster board or photo album pages can help illustrate a few highlights of each year of the child’s life.
 The “life story” may include developmental milestones, significant people in the child’s life, favorite vacations or events, humorous anecdotes, etc. Involving your child in choosing photographs and topics and designing the display can be a way to re-visit these family memories.
 The class sings “Happy Birthday” to him/her.

 Lunch Bunch is from 12:00-1:00 each day.
 The fee is $8.00 per day.
-To let the school know that the child is staying for lunch, put a note on the outside of the lunch box or tote bag.
-The note and money will be intercepted by the business manager during morning drop-off.
 If the child is a frequent Lunch Bunch participant, payment can be made by the week or month.
 Payment can also be mailed to the school or given to the business manager.
 Please do not give payments to the teachers.
 Lunch Bunch pick-up will use the same procedure as the noon pick-up, beginning at 12:50.
 It is imperative that children are picked up by 1:00, as we must legally close at that time.

 Please send a lunch box for your child, which includes a non-disposable container, the necessary eating utensils and a cloth napkin.
 Please send a cold pack in the lunchbox if the food needs to remain cold, or a thermos if the food needs to remain hot.
 As with snack, food should be well balanced and nutritious.